ebu/radiodns-manager/docs/Radiodns_architecture.md

 The vis service is hosted on a separated instance because of its scalability and instability issues.

 ### RadioDns standalone mode
-The standalone mode can be run as a demonstration (DO NOT USE IN PRODUCTION!) entirely in docker.
+The standalone mode can be run entirely in docker.

 ![architecture_ebu.io.png](/docs/images/architecture_standalone.png)

 The diagram above explains the current state of the RadioDns stack for standalone mode.
-Currently the PlugIt Proxy only mocks data.
-It provides only one service provider and a quick way to become any user for demonstration purposes.
+The LPP image is the LightweightPlugitProxy.
-In this mode, the DNS part of the application doesn't work but the services do (EPG, SPI, VIS, EPGI).
-A container named Mock Api handles the logo hosting and organisation REST endpoint.
+Its provides the PlugIt Bridge between the world and the RadioDns manager.
+It also manager users, organizations and authentication.

 ## DNS architecture
 All DNS architecture is hosted in amazon web services inn route53.